Freedom of religion in Vietnam: Societal abuses and discrimination

 There are no known instances of societal discrimination or violence based on religion, even during the period covered by this report.
 In Ho Chi Minh City, Hanoi, Huế and other Vietnamese cities, it's common to see ecumenical dialogues among leaders of disparate religious communities.
-While the Communist Government of Vietnam has remained hazard skepticism toward religions, and there are even varied restrictions, Vietnamese people in one hand has a long tolerance perception toward religious groups and there has been only few cases of anti-religion violences, mostly if this involved in Government's issues.
+While the Communist Government of Vietnam has remained skeptical towards religion, having emplaced various restrictions on religious practice and registration of religious groups, Vietnamese people tend to have a tolerant perception towards different religious groups, with there having been only a few cases of anti-religious violence in recent years regarding Governmental issues and/or problems.
 In particular, Christians, Buddhists, Hòa Hảo, Cao Đài, Muslims, Pagans and Hindus often cooperate on social and charitable projects.

 On November 19, 2006, the Catholic Archdiocese of Hanoi and the ECVN held an historic ecumenical service at Cua Bac Church in Hanoi on the occasion of the visit of President Bush.
 New cooperative efforts between the two groups resulted from this effort.

 The growth of Protestantism in the Central Highlands is complicated by the presence of "Degar" separatists, who advocate an autonomous or independent homeland for the indigenous persons who live in the area, particularly in Gia Lai, Đắk Nông, and Đắk Lắk provinces.
 These separatists are reported to have links to political advocacy groups residing in the United States and Canada belonged to Degar minority.
 The relationship between the Degar movement and Protestant believers belonging to the SECV is tense in some parts of the Central Highlands.
 Dega activists reportedly have threatened that SECV pastors would not be allowed to serve in a "Degar State" unless they abandon the SECV.
 Other Protestant pastors have accused the Degar movement of manipulating religion for political purposes.

 In a widely publicized case during the reporting period, vandals, who turned out to be local Party officials and policemen, destroyed a Pietà statue in Dong Dinh Parish, Nho Quan District, in Ninh Bình Province.
 This was largely related to a local political dispute.
 Provincial authorities responded quickly to the vandalism, and 10 local Party officials were arrested, relieved of duty, and ordered to pay restitution to the Catholic Phat Diệm Diocese.
 The local Bishop refused the financial restitution, but the statue was later restored in May 2007 with donations from local Catholics.

 Such anti-Catholic incidents are relatively rare and uncommon in the country.
+However, recently, Catholics in Vietnam have become the target of attacks on social networks, when they complained about the appearance of negative comments and articles discriminating against Catholics from a few anonymous accounts and forums.

 Vietnam is also the home of the largest Christian statue in Asian continent, the Christ of Vũng Tàu depicting Jesus in the city of Vũng Tàu.
 It is seen as another symbol of religious tolerance in the country.
 The largest Islamic mosque in the country, the Kahramanlar Rahmet Mosque, funded by Turkey, was opened in 2017 is also perceived as a sign of religious tolerance in the country.